ishsngh/Python/README_for_all_programs.md

 ### Spaceitis_ISS
 This is an awesome small code for showing the live information of astronauts in ISS(International space station | NASA).
 Ofcourse you'll need net connection to run this code successfully.
 You can cross verify the live location of astronauts [here](https://www.howmanypeopleareinspacerightnow.com//).
 Also this program shows the live location of ISS i.e its latitude and longitude and number of people in space with their names.
 It is done with the help of **JSON library** which helps to transmit and receive data between a server and web application in JSON format.
 The basic idea is to load data from the URL and just printing it.
 For names, again **for() loop** is used and Latitude and Longitude were printed directly.

+### Male Female Prediction
+This is a program in Python, actually a simplest Machine Learning Program in which we predit whether a it is male or female from the given data of their body measurements.
+The three values which helps in determining the gender are Height, Weight and shoe size.
+Here **Fit** trains the dataset.
+This is how we can give an input and depending on the trained  values, it will tell whether it is a male or female.